kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

-# Streaming Machine Learning from IoT Devices with HiveMQ, Apache Kafka and TensorFLow
+# Streaming Machine Learning at Scale from 100000 IoT Devices with HiveMQ, Apache Kafka and TensorFLow

 WORK IN PROGRESS...
 NOT FINISHED YET !!!!!!

-This project implements a scenario where you can *train new analytic models from streaming data - without the need for an additional data store* like S3, HDFS or Spark.
+You want to see an IoT example at real scale?
+Not just 100 or 1000 devices producting data, but a really scalable demo with millions of messages per second from tens of thousands of devices?

-We use [HiveMQ](https://github.com/hivemq/hivemq-community-edition) as open source MQTT broker to ingest data from IoT devices, ingest the data in real time into an [Apache Kafka](https://github.com/) cluster for preprocessing (using Kafka Streams / [KSQL](https://github.com/confluentinc/ksql)), and model training (using [TensorFlow 2.0](https://www.tensorflow.org/) and its Kafka IO plugin).
+This is the right demo for you?
+The demo shows how you can integrate with tens or hundreds of thousands IoT devices and process the data in real time.
+The demo use case is anomaly detection in a connected car infrastructure.

-## Use Case and Architecture
+## Use Case: Anomaly Detection in Real Time for 100000+ Connected Cars

-Streaming Machine Learning with MQTT, Apache Kafka and TensorFlow I/O:
+Streaming Machine Learning in Real Time at Scale with MQTT, Apache Kafka and TensorFlow I/O:

 - Data Integration
 - Data Preprocessing